csommerl/js120/lesson1/lesson1_notes.md

 }
 ```

-:warning: Writing methods in this way does **not** require `return` statements in order to match LS's style guidelines.
+:loudspeaker: Writing methods in this way does **not** require `return` statements in order to match LS's style guidelines.

 ### Compact Method Syntax